Detection of charge motion in a non-metallic silicon isolated double quantum dot: Devices and measurement setup

-The devices are fabricated from a silicon-on-insulator (SOI) substrate with a 45 nm-thick silicon layer, doped with phosphorous at a density of $\sim 2.9\,10^{19}$\,cm$^{-3}$.
+The devices are fabricated from a silicon-on-insulator (SOI) wafer with a 45 nm-thick silicon layer, doped with phosphorous at a density of $\sim 2.9\,10^{19}$\,cm$^{-3}$.
 High resolution electron beam lithography and reactive ion etching were used to pattern a single dot of diameter $\sim$75\,nm with 30-nm width tunnel barriers for the detector as well as an isolated double dot of $\sim$75\,nm diameter.
-After oxidation the silicon dots were reduced to 60\,nm diameter with a surrounding oxide of 30\,nm.
-The devices are controlled by two in-plane gates that are formed from the same SOI layer (Fig. 1), one controlling the SET and the other the double dot.
+After oxidation the silicon dots were reduced to 60\,nm diameter with a lateral oxide thickness of 17\,nm.
+The devices are controlled by three in-plane gates that are formed from the same SOI layer (Fig. 1), one controlling the SET and the two others the double dot.
+The silicon substrate was connected to the ground.
 A custom low temperature complementary metal-oxide-semiconductor circuit (LTCMOS) is used to provide the various voltages to the device and to measure the SET current through a charge integrator.
-This arrangement enabled an efficient noise gain suppression by using shorter cabling between the measurement circuit and the device as well as a sensitive and fast current detection compared to conventional measurements using room temperature source-measure units.\cite{Hasko} All lines were filtered by single stage low-pass resistance-inductance-capacitor filters with a cut-off of about 80\,kHz to suppress electrical noise and minimize the electron heating.
-The device and the filters are protected from radiated electrical noise by a Faraday cage.
-Both the device and the LTCMOS were kept at 4.2\,K by immersing the probe into liquid helium for preliminary assessment.
-Several devices were processed identically, some from different wafers.
-All showed similar characteristics and behaviour at low temperature or during thermal cycling.
+This arrangement enabled an efficient noise gain suppression by using shorter cabling between the measurement circuit and the device as well as sensitive and fast current detection compared to conventional measurements using room temperature source-measure units \cite{Hasko}.
+All lines were filtered by single stage low-pass resistance-inductance-capacitor filters with a cut-off of about 80\,kHz to suppress electrical noise and minimize the electron heating.
+The device and the filters are protected from radiated electrical noise by Faraday cages.
+Both the device and the LTCMOS were kept at 4.2\,K by immersing the probe into liquid helium.
+Several devices were processed identically with similar dimensions, some from different wafers.
+All showed similar characteristics and behavior at low temperature or during thermal cycling.